anshjoseph/felics-ae-ascon/sp4.2-software-implementations/FELICS-AE/documentation/setup.md

 You can add `bin` directories from all these requirements to your PATH environment variable for more convenience.

 ### Build `libnrf52840.a`

+If you ever need to regenerate the library `libnrf52840.a` that is bundled with FELICS-AE, follow these instructions:

 1. Download the Nordic SDK `v14.2.0` available [here](https://developer.nordicsemi.com/nRF5_SDK/nRF5_SDK_v14.x.x/nRF5_SDK_14.2.0_17b948a.zip) and open the `peripheral/uart` example project.
 This project uses `printf` required by FELICS framework.
 2. Build the project using the GNU toolchain.
 In the build folder, remove the object files (`.o`) specific to the project (e.g. `main.o`) and keep those related to the platform core and drivers.
 3. Archive the object files into `libnrf52840.a` using `arm-none-eabi-ar` command.